Seemavij/shanaya/README.md

 .
 Bugs

-As well as the user story testing conducted I clicked every link and button on both desktop and mobile to confirm they are all functioning as they should.
+As well as the user story testing conducted I clicked every link and button on both desktop and mobile to confirm they are all functioning as they should but found one bug on Signup page.

+.
+Tested all page getting bug in Sign up page after Validation.

+SignUp Page:

+.
+This is a  Django allauth code.

+.
+Getting Error on SignUp Page when doing Validation Testing Signup page shows one Error <ul> this is Bootstrap error I tried so many things and Tutor advised because of
+ Bootstrap version this error appear if I have to fix this change version of package to lower than 0.57 or otherwise declare than in Read me I am getting this Bug in Bootstrap Version.

 .
 Deployment